Skip to main content

 Your baby can be born as much as three weeks before or two weeks after your due date and still be within the normal range, says the American College of Obstetricians and Gynecologists.

 If your labor starts before 37 weeks, it's considered preterm.
-About 1 in 10 babies is born this early, says the American College of Physicians.
+About 1 in 10 babies is born this early, says the Centers for Disease Control and Prevention.
 For most of them the cause is unknown.

 For the rest, the trigger may be an infection or a health problem, such as diabetes.
 Preterm birth is also more common in women who smoke.
 Women who are having more than one baby are also more likely to give birth early.